AVI's 'Victoria' office is located on the territories of the Lək̓ʷəŋən (Lekwungen) speaking peoples of the Songhees and Esquimalt nations.

 - Referral and assistance navigating social and health care systems

-- Outreach education for youth and prison populations
+- Outreach education for youth and people who are incarcerated

 - Educational and leadership development programming (Street College)